-- The data term (14) draws the shape to separate the image intensities according to the estimated two Gaussian intensity models.
-Since the effect of variations in the shape vector α_t are given by the eigenmodes ψ , the data term is a projection onto these eigenmodes. - The shape term (15) induces a relaxation of the shape vector α_t toward the most likely shape, as predicted by the nonlinear dynamical model based on the segmentations of previous time frames.
+- The data term (15) draws the shape to separate the image intensities according to the estimated two Gaussian intensity models.
+Since the effect of variations in the shape vector $\boldsymbol{\alpha}t$ onto the level set function $\boldsymbol{\phi}{\boldsymbol{\beta}t}$ are given by the eigenmodes $\boldsymbol{\psi}$, the data term is a projection onto these eigenmodes. - The shape term (16) induces a relaxation of the shape vector α_t toward the most likely shape, as predicted by the nonlinear dynamical model based on the segmentations of previous time frames.
 This second term consists of a weighted sum of terms.
-Each term drives the current shape α_t to the shape predicted by the autoregressive model i.
-The weights γ_i in (16) indicate how (relatively) well the respective dynamical models match the current dynamics.
+Each term drives the current shape α_t to the shape predicted by the i-th autoregressive model.
+The weights γ_i in (17) indicate how (relatively) well the respective dynamical models match the current dynamics.
 They (exponentially) suppress the influence of models which are not consistent with current and past estimates of shape and transformation.
-Their size indicates which dynamical model best represents the current observations.
+The weights γ_i thus indicates which dynamical models best represent the current observations.
+Plotting the weights γ_i over time allows to track an interpretation of the observed dynamics as a superposition of dynamical models.